abdrahmansoltan/Learning-Notes/JavaScript/06-JS-Modules & task-runners.md

 #### Named Exports (Zero or more exports per module)

-- No semicolons after export class/function
+- Single import statement can get both `default` + `named` exports
+- Named exports can't be renamed when imported
 - note that `export` before a class or a function does not make it a function expression.
 It’s still a function declaration, albeit exported.
 - Most JavaScript style guides don’t recommend semicolons after function and class declarations.

 ```js
 // Exporting individual features